Best States for Disability Benefits

 - Accredited health departments per capita

-- Percent of residents with a disability that have health insurance
+- Percent of residents with a disability who have health insurance

 - Medicare enrollees